k8gb-io/k8gb/self-assessment.md

 ### Actions

-@ytsarev please check this section.

 The steps that k8gb performs in order to provide the desired functionality.
+See https://www.k8gb.io/docs/images/k8gb-components.svg.

 - CoreDNS
   - Functionality: